jamesnswithers/blog/_posts/2022-09-08-Az-DevOps-Pipelines-Edit-Project-Wiki.markdown

 The [Az DevOps CLI](https://docs.microsoft.com/en-us/cli/azure/devops?view=azure-cli-latest){:target="_blank"} has all the commands you'll need to check and update the wiki.
 [This page](https://docs.microsoft.com/en-us/cli/azure/devops/wiki?view=azure-cli-latest){:target="_blank"} lists the commands available that interact with the wikis.

 Running `az devops wiki list` using the System Access Token (with only default permissions) will return a list of available wikis.
-As can be seen below in a simple Azure pipeline script, an example project `UpdateWikiExample` has one wiki available called `UpdateWikiExample .wiki` of type `projectWiki`.
+As can be seen below in a simple Azure pipeline script, an example project `UpdateWikiExample` has one wiki available called `UpdateWikiExample.wiki` of type `projectWiki`.

 ~~~ yaml
 trigger: none